Test cricket: Perpetual trophies

 Several pairs of Test teams have established perpetual trophies which are competed for whenever teams play each other in Test series.
 The current ones are:

-Number of Perpetual Trophies contested by team

 International Test rankings

-The ten Test-playing nations are currently ranked as follows:
+The twelve Test-playing nations are currently ranked as follows:

 World Test Championship

 After years of delays since proposals began in 2009, a league competition for Test cricket was held in 2019–2021.
 Arranged as a bilateral series in various countries with one team as host and another team as visitor.
 The length of each series varies between 2 and 5 matches.
 Ireland, Zimbabwe and Afghanistan are not taking part in this competition, but instead play a program of Test matches with each other and other teams during the same period.

+WTC league games are organized by the host nation's cricket board, whereas the final is organized directly by the ICC.
+The winners of the tournament are awarded the Test Mace, which was previously held by the leader of the test team rankings.